DIMO-Network/account-manager/README.md

 npm start
 ```

-The application is configured to work with various hosting platforms including Vercel, Netlify, and traditional hosting providers.
+The application is configured to work with various hosting platforms including Railway, Sevalla, Vercel, and traditional hosting providers.

 ### 🤝 Contributing
 1. Fork the repository